erinknowles0501/fridgepoetry2/README.md

 ## Notes

 -   Every user has settings for a fridge in the settings collection.
 Therefore, to get a list of fridges for a user, or list of users on a fridge, check the settings collection.

+## TODO

+-   Update OpenAPI docs with changes
+-   Capture the following info for the invites table?
+    -   Invitations to existing users (ends up being permissions table.
+Pop over from email invites when signup.
+Don't forget to check when signup for email in email invites!)
+    -   Invitations to email addresses - unexisting users - ends up keyed to 'shadow user' table
+    -   Shadow user table - email addresses that are outside of the system
+-   Backend testing
+-   Frontend - JWT - restricted routing